Geeksltd/MSharp.Docs/Tutorials/3/README.md

 ## Implementation: Entities

-As we can see in the requirements, we can identify two entities, "Project" and "Task" that these entities has One-to-Many relationships since any project can have many tasks and each task has one project, We should also notice that each project name and each project task name should be unique.
-After understanding requirements and identifying its related entities and their relationships, it's time to create them.
-Now let's create the corresponding classes in the *#Model* project.
+As we can see in the requirements, we can identify two entities, "Project" and "Task".
+These entities have One-to-Many relationships since any project can have many tasks and each task has one project.
+We should also notice that each project name and each project task name should be unique.
+After understanding requirements and identifying related entities and their relationships, it's time to create them.
+Now let's create the corresponding classes in the **#Model** project.

 Navigate to the **#Model** project and create a **Domain** folder, *right click > Add > M#* and then add these classes: